itzzmesid/Arch-Linux-Installation/installer.md

 4. Delete all the folders except `Microsoft`
 5. Now boot to windows
 6. Delete the `ext4 partitions`
-7. Run the following command : `bcdboot C:\Windows`
+7. Run the following command : `bcdboot C:\Windows` in cmd as admin